-- ♦ As one of Kenya's Top corporations we contribute to the country's economic growth through provision of responsible, innovative banking products and services. - ♦ Credit is the fuel of economic engine; over the last 5 years our net loans and advances to customers has grown at a compound annual rate of 6%; as at December 2018, Kes.
-245 Billion was outstanding as loans and advances to public and private enterprises. - ♦We have 1269 Local suppliers and 45 foreign suppliers.
-In 2018, we paid over Kshs.11 Billion to our suppliers.
-Of this amount, 91% was paid to local suppliers.
-Sourcing and Facilities management is anchored on the following; Sourcing and Facilities management Manual, Sourcing and Facilities Management Policy, ICT Sourcing Policy. - ♦ Co-operative Bank today represents the number one point of financial intermediation contact for Kenya's over 14 million member strong Co-operative movement with mobilized savings of over Kshs.305.3 Billion; equivalent to 30% of national savings.
+As one of Kenya's top corporations we contribute to the country's economic growth through provision of responsible, innovative banking products and services.

+Credit is the fuel of economic engine; over the last 5 years our net loans and advances to customers have grown at a compound annual rate of 5.1%, As at December 2019, Kes.268.5 Billion was outstanding as loans and advances to public and private enterprises.

+The Government also borrows from us in order to realize the achievement of sustainable development projects.
+We have spurred economic growth through our strong balance sheet growth over the years as detailed in the financial performance section of this report.

+We contribute to the country's economic growth through provision of responsible, innovative banking products and services through our various channels.

+We are an ardent follower of the Kenya banking industry Sustainable Finance Initiative (SFI) Guiding Principles that guide the industry in balancing business goals with the country's economic development priorities and socio-environmental concerns.

+Our procurement practice is anchored on clear on clear guidelines such as Sourcing and Facilities management Manual, Sourcing and Facilities Management Policy and ICT Sourcing Policy.
+This ensures that Kenyans from all walks of life have an equal chance to supply goods and services to us as long as their product meet specified standards.

+Co-operative Bank today represents the number one point of financial intermediation contact for Kenya's over 15 million member strong Co-operative movement with mobilized members' savings and deposits in excess of Kshs.
+732 billion, an asset base of approx. Kshs.
+1 trillion and hold a loan portfolio of KShs 700 billion.
+Directly and indirectly, Co-operatives account for 45% of Kenya's Gross Domestic Product and 30% of national savings and deposits.

+Social Economic Stewardship